Republican Party (United States): Health care

 The party opposes a single-payer health care system, describing it as socialized medicine.
 It also opposes the Affordable Care Act and expansions of Medicaid.
 Historically, there have been diverse and overlapping views within both the Republican Party and the Democratic Party on the role of government in health care, but the two parties became highly polarized on the topic during 2008–2009 and onwards.

 Both Republicans and Democrats made various proposals to establish federally funded aged health insurance prior to the bipartisan effort to establish Medicare and Medicaid in 1965.
 No Republican member of Congress voted for the Affordable Care Act in 2009, and after it passed, the party made frequent attempts to repeal it.
 At the state level, the party has tended to adopt a position against Medicaid expansion.

 Republicans typically believe individuals should take responsibility for their own circumstances and that the private sector is more effective in helping the poor through charity than the government is through welfare programs, and argue that social assistance programs cause government dependency.
 As of November 2022, all 11 states that had not expanded Medicaid had Republican-controlled state legislatures.

-By 2020, Republican officials had increasingly adopted anti-vaccine activism and policy.
+By the 2020s, Republican officials had increasingly adopted anti-vaccine activism and policy.

 Foreign policy

-The Republican Party has a persistent history of skepticism and opposition to multilateralism in American foreign policy.
-Neoconservatism, which supports unilateralism and emphasizes the use of force and hawkishness in American foreign policy, has had some influence in all Republican presidential administrations since Ronald Reagan's.
-Some, including paleoconservatives, call for non-interventionism and an isolationist "America First" foreign policy agenda.
-This faction gained strength starting in 2016 with the rise of Donald Trump, demanding that the United States reset its previous interventionist foreign policy and encourage allies and partners to take greater responsibility for their own defense.
+The Republican Party has a persistent history of skepticism or opposition to multilateralism in American foreign policy.
+Its members have frequently advocated for restricting foreign aid to assert the interests of the United States.
+The modern GOP opposes liberal internationalism.
+Trump shifted the party towards an isolationist and nationalist agenda that is skeptical of international alliances and free trade.